 What is ADO.NET?What are the key components of ADO.NET?What are the ADO.NET namespaces?What is the meaning of object pooling?What are the differences between ADO.NET and classic ADO?Explain the architecture of ADO.NET.?What is a Connection String in ADO.NET C#??How do you establish a database connection using ADO.NET?Explain the concept of Connection Pooling in ADO.NET C#.Differentiate between Object pooling and Connection pooling in C#?What is a DataReader in ADO.NET?
 Explain with C# example?What is the functionality of CommandBehavior.SchemaOnly?Why CommandBehavior.SingleResult flag is used in ADO.NET?What does CommandBehavior.SingleRow do in ADO.NET?How we can get multiple results by DataReader using same connection in C#?How can we force the connection object to close after my DataReader is closed?What is a DataSet in ADO.NET?
 Explain with C# example?What are typed and un-typed datasets in ADO.NET C#?Write down some of the characteristic of DataSet?What is the difference between dataSet and DataReader?Why is DataSet Slower than DataReader?
 Explain with Example.How does DataSet handle data in a disconnected environment?What is the Difference between connected and disconnected architectire?Explain HasChanges() method of DataSet in C#.Explain GetChanges() method with detaild C# Example.Explain RejectChanges() method with C# Example.Explain AcceptChanges() method with C# Example.What are the various methods provided by DataSet for XML in C#?What is the purpose of DataAdapter in ADO.NET?Explain the steps involved in retrieving data using DataAdapter.

-In C#, the GetChanges() method is a feature provided by the DataSet class.
-It is used to retrieve a copy of the DataSet that contains only the rows that have been modified, added, or deleted since the last time the AcceptChanges() method was called.
+The GetChanges() method is a feature of the DataSet class in C#.
+It returns a new DataSet object that contains only the rows that have been modified, added, or deleted since the last time the AcceptChanges() method was called.

 using System;